Herish2027/Final_Project_Scm/README.md

 4. **Contact**: Connect with us!
 Reach out to our friendly team for feedback, inquiries, or just to say hello.
 5. **Login / Signin**: Access personalized features by logging into your account or sign up to join our musical community.
 6. **Artists Pages**: Immerse yourself in the world of music with dedicated pages for iconic artists like Jass Malik, Diljit, Badshah, Karan Aujla, Justin Bieber, Selena Gomez, and Vilen.
 Explore their biographies, discographies, and top tracks!
+7. **Premium Page**: Explore premium features and subscription options for an enhanced music experience.

 ## Technologies Used